Subacute combined degeneration

 Call your health care provider if abnormal sensations, muscle weakness, or other symptoms of subacute combined degeneration develop.
 This is particularly important if you or a family member has had pernicious anemia or other risk factors.

-Some vegetarian diets may be low in vitamin B12.
+Some vegetarian diets, especially vegan, may be low in vitamin B12.
 Taking a supplement can prevent the disorder.